"The U.S. Food and Drug Administration today approved Zydelig (idelalisib) to treat patients with three types of blood cancers.

 Bendamustine is a bifunctional mechlorethamine derivative containing a purine-like benzimidazole ring.
 Mechlorethamine and its derivatives form electrophilic alkyl groups.
 These groups form covalent bonds with electron-rich nucleophilic moieties, resulting in interstrand DNA crosslinks.
 The bifunctional covalent linkage can lead to cell death via several pathways.
 Bendamustine is active against both quiescent and dividing cells.
 The exact mechanism of action of bendamustine remains unknown.

-In vitro data indicate that bendamustine is primarily metabolized via hydrolysis to metabolites with low cytotoxic activity.
-In vitro, studies indicate that two active minor metabolites, M3 and M4, are primarily formed via CYP1A2.
-However, concentrations of these metabolites in plasma are 1/10 and 1/100 that of the parent compound, respectively, suggesting that the cytotoxic activity is primarily due to bendamustine.
+In vitro data indicate that bendamustine is primarily metabolized via hydrolysis to monohydroxy (HP1) and dihydroxybendamustine (HP2) metabolites with low cytotoxic activity.
+Two active minor metabolites, M3 and M4, are primarily formed via CYP1A2.
+However, concentrations of these metabolites in plasma are 1/10th and 1/100th that of the parent compound, respectively, suggesting that the cytotoxic activity is primarily due to bendamustine.
+Results of a human mass balance study confirm that bendamustine is extensively metabolized via hydrolytic, oxidative, and conjugative pathways.

 In vitro studies using human liver microsomes indicate that bendamustine does not inhibit CYP1A2, 2C9/10, 2D6, 2E1, or 3A4/5.
 Bendamustine did not induce metabolism of CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2E1, or CYP3A4/5 enzymes in primary cultures of human hepatocytes.